CNIC-Proteomics/Cl-Open/README.md

 # Cl-Open
-Cl-Open is a program that allowa make Open and Closed shearches with Comet and MSFragger, and improve the outputs of any OpenSearch with ones from ClosedSearch
+Cl-Open is a program that allows make Open and Closed shearches with Comet and MSFragger, and improve the outputs of any OpenSearch with ones from ClosedSearch

 # alpha-version